Q&A on UWCSEA admissions

 Grades 2–8 Day and Grade 8 Boarding applicants

-If full reports are not available or are unclear, or if our review of the application indicates that the student may require Learning Support or to join the EAL programme, interviews and assessments may be required even if the candidate meets our general entry criteria and the applicant has not specified either of these learning needs in their application.
+If our review of the application indicates that the student may require Learning Support, interviews and assessments may be required even if the candidate meets our general entry criteria and the applicant has not specified any learning needs in their application.

-Please refer to our EAL and Learning Support guidelines for more details.
+Please refer to our Learning Support and English as an Additional Language (EAL) guidelines for more details.

 Grades 9–11 Day and Boarding applicants

-All eligible applicants are required to participate in an Immersion Programme, which includes interactive activities and an interview.
-The Immersion Programme take place either virtually or in person in Singapore.
+All eligible applicants are invited to participate in a Virtual Immersion Programme, which includes interactive activities and an interview.

 Additional requirements for Grade 11 IB Diploma Programme applicants:

-- those choosing either a Language A other than English or a Language B as their second language may be asked to take an assessment or provide a writing sample, and to have an interview with the relevant language teacher
+- those choosing either a Language A other than English or a Language B as their second language will be asked to provide an academic writing sample

 - if requesting Art or Music, applicants must provide evidence of their performance standard, generally shared via an online portfolio